jasurkurbanov/levels/README.md

 1) use strict
 1) undefined and null difference
 1) localstorage vs sessionstorage vs cookies
+1) how many ways of creating new object we have

 # day 5
-how many way creating new object

 3) Explain “this” keyword.